TheYashDevLadha/IMDB-OTT-Platforms-Movies-Dashboard/README.md

 - **Release Trends**: Significant increase in content production post-2015
 - **Geographic Distribution**: Strong concentration in North America, Europe, and India
 - **Rating Patterns**: Most content falls in TV-MA and TV-14 categories

+> **Note**: This is my first project in the data analyst field.
+This project was created by me and my friends in 2023.